wandvvs/web-api/README.md

-# ASP.NET Core 7 Middleware-based Web API Project
+# ASP.NET Core 7 Middleware-based Web API Projec

 This project is a learning exercise in building a web API using ASP.NET Core 7 without MVC.
 It utilizes various middleware components to handle different aspects of the application flow.